-That’s why this is the South’s biggest rivalry, one that has given us some great moments over the past 125 years, many of which have names.
+That's why this is the South's biggest rivalry, one that has given us some great moments over the past century-plus, many of which have names.
 Here are the 10 greatest moments in Iron Bowl history.

 10. The First Meeting